Gapminder/ddf-validation/README.md

 api.validate(streamValidator);
 ```

-This validator's type returns each issue separately one by one.
+StreamValidator returns each issue separately one by one.
-And for this reason it will be good for huge DDF datasets.
+It is good choice for huge DDF datasets.
-By the way `StreamValidator` is used in console utility (`validate-ddf`) of this package.
+`StreamValidator` is the default validator.

-### FundamentalValidator
+### SimpleValidator

-This validator's type returns only `true` or `false` in accordance with kind of DDF dataset.
-This way of validation is fastest.
+According to the state of the dataset (valid or not) this validator returns only true or false with appropriate meaning.
+This is the fastest validator among given here.

 ```
 const api = require('ddf-validation');
+const SimpleValidator = api.SimpleValidator;
-const fundamentalValidator = new FundamentalValidator('./test/fixtures/good-folder-indexed');
+const simpleValidator = new SimpleValidator('./test/fixtures/good-folder-indexed');

-fundamentalValidator.on('finish', (err, isDataSetCorrect) => {
+simpleValidator.on('finish', (err, isDataSetCorrect) => {
   // isDataSetCorrect === true if DDF dataset is correct
   // isDataSetCorrect === true if DDF dataset is incorrect });

-api.validate(fundamentalValidator);
+api.validate(simpleValidator);
 ```

 ### Custom rules